ptrkrlsrd/joff/README.md

-# Acache - Rust
+# Joff
 ## Store JSON responses locally and serve them locally using Rocket.
-Note: This is the Rust version of my Golang tool Acache.
+Note: This is the Rust version of my Golang tool [Acache](https://github.com/ptrkrlsrd/acache).